sharadalt/blocitoff/README.md

 <h3>Blocitoff</h3>

-The application blocitoff is the 1st project, I am working on with my mentor Timothy Barnes.
+The application blocitoff is the 1st project, I worked on in ruby on rails.
-The application which is going to be built allows users to create self-destructing to-do lists.
+The application allows users to create self-destructing to-do lists.

 To-do lists are lists of items you want to remember, but are not very important and thus get consistently put off.
 To address the problem of to-do list clutter, we create Blocitoff.